 Searching is much easier in iBooks textbooks than with physical textbooks.
 Tapping on a word brings up the definition from the glossary.
 Tapping on the dictionary icon brings up the entire glossary.
 Entering a term in the search box guides you to the location where the term can be found.
 Entering a number in the search box takes you to that page in the book.

 The note-taking feature of iBooks is designed to make studying a breeze.
 Select text and you can highlight it in your choice of colors and/or take notes in a pop-up window.
 You can then access your notes and highlights in a section organized by chapter.
 You can also add bookmarks and add notes to the bookmarks.

 iBooks has a handy Study Card feature where you can take your notes and highlights and put them on Study Cards. iBooks also puts the glossary terms on Study Cards with the definitions on the back of the cards.
 You can shuffle these cards or study them in order.
 Think Flash Cards of the Future.

 Students can navigate through these features easily by using a toolbar at the top of the screen.
-If you want to try out iBooks textbooks, check out a free sample of Life on Earth in the iTunes Store.

 Improved Student Performance